-Assign Roles for Testing
+2) Assign Roles for Testing

 Decide who on your team will have each of the following roles for the test.
-You should switch roles between tests.
+You will switch roles between tests.

 - Narrator: the person running the test.
-They explain what is happening to the user, answer any questions (though do not help the user) and assign users new tasks. - Observers: watch the interaction and write down in their notes what they see the user do in response to the computer
+They explain what is happening to the user, answer any questions (though do not help the user) and assign users new tasks. - Observers: watch the interaction and write down in their notes what they see the user do in response to the computer - Computer: No one!
+The app is the computer!